zinduaschool/dsa-notes/DynamicProgramming/L1-fibonacci/README.md

-# Dynamic Programming Problem 1
+# Dynamic Programming Level 1
 ## Fibonacci Nth Term [LeetCode Challenge](https://leetcode.com/problems/fibonacci-number/description/)
 The Fibonacci numbers, commonly denoted F(n) form a sequence, called the Fibonacci sequence, such that each number is the sum of the two preceding ones, starting from 0 and 1.
 That is,